RLBot/RLBotGUI/linux-install/README.md

 1. Where ever you've put `RLBotGUI.sh`, run it using `path/to/RLBotGUI.sh`
 2. Unlike the first time you ran the script, you won't be prompted for you password.
 This is because it isn't needed.
 3. The shell script will now update all dependicies if needed (`pip`, `wheel`, `setuptools`, `eel`, `rlbot_gui` and `rlbot`)
-4. The RLBotGUI will then launch.
+4. The RLBotGUI will then launch in Chrome, or your defaut system browser if Chrome isn't installed.